 Changing parts will expose the gasket material to coolant, chips and air blow cleaning.
 Make sure the gasket sealing material is clean and undamaged.
 You should change it when necessary.
 If the seal does not last very long, and consider trying a different diameter or material.

 In the end, a good vacuum system has a well maintained pump, nice, tight connections and hoses, a good coolant separator and the correct size and type of sealing gasket.
 Neglecting any one of these components can jeopardize your production and affect your shop’s efficiency.
 This causes delays, customer anguish, and loss of profits.
-So, it makes sense to routinely investigate and maintain your vacuum system and prevent costly failures and shop downtime
+So, it makes sense to routinely investigate, repair vacuums, and maintain your vacuum system and prevent costly failures and shop downtime